The Bankrate promise

 How natural disasters damage homes

 Natural disasters can cause extensive damage to homes in their path, including broken windows and water or structural damage.
-In 2022, according to the Insurance Information Institute (Triple-I), insured losses due to natural disasters totaled over $98 billion, up slightly from $93.3 billion in 2021.
-Here are some of the most common natural disasters and their estimated insured losses that have occurred in previous years:
+According to the Insurance Information Institute, insured losses due to natural disasters totaled nearly $100 billion in 2022, up slightly from $92 billion in 2021.
+Here were some of the most common natural disasters and their associated insured loss estimates from 2022:

-- Severe convective storm (aka strong thunderstorm): In 2022, 62 major thunderstorms resulted in over $29.3 billion in insured losses.
+- Severe storms (aka strong thunderstorms): In 2022, convective storms resulted in over $29 billion in insured losses.

 - Floods: In 2022, 15 flooding events totaled $3.3 billion in insured losses.